-If you want an upper body strength move that targets several muscle groups at a time, the Arnold press is it.
+If you want an upper body strength move that targets several muscle groups simultaneously, the Arnold press is it.
 The Arnold press is an upper-body move that strengthens all three heads of your shoulders, as well as your back.
-If strong, sculpted back and shoulder muscles are a goal for you, this is a strength exercise you need to add to your routine.
+If strong, sculpted back and shoulder muscles are your goal, this is a strength exercise you need to add to your routine.
 Learn how to practice this move with proper form, Arnold press muscles worked, and how to include them in your workouts.

-Yes, the Arnold press was originally created by – you guessed it – Arnold Schwarzenegger.
-The Mr. Olympia Champ, turned actor and then governor knew a few things about strength training back in his day.
+Yes, the Arnold press was created by – you guessed it – Arnold Schwarzenegger.
+The Mr. Olympia Champ turned actor and then governor knew a few things about strength training back in his day.
 He combined shoulder rotation with an overhead press for this great combo move.
-Learn how to do this upper body move and you will have one move that conquers many upper body muscles.
+Learn how to do this upper body movement, and you will have one move that conquers many upper body muscles.
 Add this to your shoulder workout day for sure!

 Click the links below to quickly navigate this guide: